yuqifang94/ASE/data_IO/README.txt

-CPEL_submission_file_gen.R: generating the submission file for NME, MML and UC calculation for CPEL gff_file_generation.R: generating gff file based for CPEL analysis for human and mouse pre_process_CPEL.R: reading in UC, NME, MML and merge them into R object
+CPEL_submission_file_gen.R: generating the submission file for NME, MML and UC calculation for CPEL gff_file_generation.R: generating gff file based for CPEL analysis for human and mouse pre_process_CPEL.R: reading in UC, NME, MML and merge them into R object bedGraph_to_bw.sh: convert bedGraph files to bigwig files for submission